visual-essays/essays/README.md

 ## About

 Juncture is a free-to-use, open source framework for converting simple text files into an engaging visual essay.
-A visual essay is an interactive and responsive web page that augments a text narrative with visual elements to provide depth and context.
+A visual essay is an interactive web page that augments a text narrative with visual elements to provide depth and context.

-With Juncture you can create a single essay or build a full website consisting of multiple visual essays with navigation, site info pages, contact form, logo, and other simple customizations.
+With Juncture you can create a single essays or build a full website consisting of multiple visual essays. complete with navigation, site info pages, a contact form, logo, and other simple customizations.

 .ve-video https://raw.githubusercontent.com/visual-essays/media/main/videos/Juncture.mp4 poster=https://raw.githubusercontent.com/jstor-labs/juncture-digital/main/images/video-thumbnail.png

 # Juncture is... {.cards .clear #why-use-juncture}

-## Free, open and minimal
+## Free, open and extensible

 ![free-open-source](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/visual-essays/media/main/images/Free_open_source.png)

 Juncture is open source and free to use and to modify.
-Adhering to minimal computing principles, Juncture uses static files and open technologies to create memorable essays.
+Juncture uses simple text files and open technologies to create memorable essays.
+Juncture is a set of web services and does not retain any user content.
+The text files used by Juncture to render visual essays are read from user owned Github repositories.

 ## Interactive, image-rich and interdisciplinary

 ![interactive, image-rich and interdisciplinary](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/visual-essays/media/main/images/Digital_Humanities.png)

-Designed for narratives exploring complex and nuanced subjects, Juncture essays are linked open data aware texts augmented with engaging and interactive components, including annotated high-resolution images, network visualizations, interactive maps and other elements.
+Designed for narratives exploring complex and nuanced subjects, Juncture essays are linked open data aware texts augmented with engaging and interactive components, including annotated high-resolution images, videos, interactive maps and other elements.

 ## A great way to build digital skills